Special offer

 The Scotiabank Women Initiative

-The Scotiabank program generally offers various services, including accessing capital through loans for women entrepreneurs who own, partially own, or are starting a female-owned business.
+The program offers services such as access to capital for women who own, co-own or are starting a business.

 WeBC